 - Lead management tools that help you convert your leads into business.
 For example, they make it easier to create email campaigns, send automated reminders, and measure the effectiveness of your lead management techniques.

 - Data-driven insights to continuously improve your business operations.
-For example, it has an integrated database of more than 50 million queries that helps you forecast your key growth metrics so you can better meet your revenue goals and ensure optimal profitability.
+For example, it has an integrated database of more than 50 million queries to help you forecast your key growth metrics so you can better meet your revenue goals and ensure optimal profitability.

 - A team collaboration tool that allows employees to work with each other and share ideas for various projects related to growing the company’s customer base.